19 Types of Garnish for Top-Tier Plating & Presentation

 They can also be mixed with vinegar, lemon juice and sour cream or grated and added to salads and steamed vegetables.
 Young leaves can be used in sandwiches and salads.

-Wasabi is another popular root, often eaten as a pungent green paste with sashimi or sushi and soy sauce.
+Wasabi is another popular root, often eaten as a pungent green paste with sashimi or alongside many types of sushi with soy sauce.
 A staple of Japanese cuisine, wasabi leaves are finely chopped and used, while stems are used in preserves.
 These types of garnish are even popular in the states now.

 Syrups & Sauces

-Sauces like teriyaki, BBQ, southwest and others are great examples of garnishes, especially on meats.
+Sauces like teriyaki, BBQ, southwest and others are great examples of garnishes, especially on meats simmering in any types of smokers, grills, or ovens.
 Sauces like strawberry and chocolate are great for desserts.

 Kids, especially, love a healthy splash of chocolate sauce and will eat almost anything with chocolate sauce on it.
 Little do those little dummies know that they're enjoying garnish types they'd otherwise reject!